Video on how to migrate CCR files to SAM now available

 1. Obtain a TIN/EIN for your business from the IRS.
 (Even if your business is a sole proprietorship, it’s important — because of identity-theft considerations — that you do not operate your business using your Social Security number.)

-3. Research and identify the PSC/FSC and NAICS codes most appropriate to your business.
-(Every product and service is classified by these federal numbering systems, and it’s essential that you identify the codes that are applicable to your business.)
+2. Research and identify the PSC/FSC and NAICS codes most appropriate to your business.
+(Every product and service is classified by these federal numbering systems, and it’s essential that you accurately identify the codes that are applicable to your business.)

 4. Determine whether your business meets the SBA’s small business size standard.
-(Virtually every federal contract valued at less than $100,000 is awarded to small businesses, so you need to know if you qualify.)
+(Most federal contracts valued at less than $150,000 are awarded to small businesses, so you need to know if you qualify.)

 5. Write a brief capabilities statement.
 (You must have a grammatically-correct, short description of what your company does.)